-The Department shall specify by rule the conditions of eligibility, the application process, and the types, amounts, and the amount of child care provided may vary based on family
+The Department shall specify by rule the conditions of eligibility, the application process, and the types, amounts, and duration of services.
+Eligibility for child care benefits and the amount of child care provided may vary based on family size, income, and other factors as specified by rule.